icsm-au/DynAdjust/README.md

 ## Installation

-Windows (64-bit) executables can be downloaded from the [releases page](https://github.com/icsm-au/dynadjust/releases/latest).
+### Installing from pre-built binaries

+To install DynAdjust on Linux and Mac, see the following section ([Building from source](#building-from-source)).

+To install DynAdjust on Windows:

+1. Download the latest pre-built Windows (64-bit) binaries from the [releases page](https://github.com/icsm-au/dynadjust/releases/latest) to a dedicated folder (not the Desktop) on your system.
+Add the location of this folder to your system's path environment variables so that DynAdjust can be executed from any location on your system.

-In addition, the following (64-bit) libraries need to be installed:
+2. Install the following (64-bit) libraries and dependencies:

   - Apache Xerces-C++ XML Parser: <http://xerces.apache.org/xerces-c/download.cgi>
   - Codesynthesis XSD XML Data Binding for C++: <https://www.codesynthesis.com/products/xsd/download.xhtml>
   - Intel Math Kernel Library: <https://software.seek.intel.com/performance-libraries>
+  - Microsoft Visual C++ Redistributable for Visual Studio 2017: <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads>, or <https://visualstudio.microsoft.com/downloads/> > _Other Tools and Frameworks_ > _Microsoft Visual C++ Redistributable for Visual Studio 2019_

 ### Building from source